bburns/PyVoyager/README.md

 Testing
 ----------------------------------------

 Some test images are included in the `test/images` folder, and their correct bounding box values, where known, in `test/testfiles.csv`.
 You can run the tests on them with `cd test` and `python testCentering.py`.
 The goal is to include some easy targets and lots of edge cases to test the centering routines.
-If you find a frame that doesn't center correctly you can throw the original into the images folder and add a record to testfiles.csv.
+If you find a frame that doesn't center correctly you can put the original image into the images folder and add a record to testfiles.csv.

 Issues